FH-Potsdam/input-output-11EG-B-WS1314/exercises/IOApparate/jonij/README.md

 #TITLE
 Einkaufszettel
 ##DESCRIPTION
-a interactive shopping list made using arduino.
+a interactive living community shopping list made using arduino.
+It can indicate the need to buy for 8 household items.
+The indicator gets activated by touching the icon.
+With a longer touch you can change the color of the indicator for several room mates.
-#CIRCUIT
+##CIRCUIT
 ![image](fritzing-layout.png)
 ##AUTHOR
 [jonij](https://github.com/jonij)